 Delaware's beaches are a major draw for summertime vacation and recreational opportunities.The coastal economy generates approximately $7 billion and employs roughly 59,000 people annually.
 As natural ocean processes keep these habitats in constant flux, these areas have to be maintained through beach nourishment projects, erosion control and dune maintenance, and storm repair.

 State Park Beach Visitors for Fiscal Year 2016-2017

-The 3 Delaware State Park beaches accounted for almost 50% of total State Park visitors for 2016-2017.
+The 3 Delaware State Park beaches accounted for nearly 50% of total State Park visitors for 2016-2017.
 However, according to a study on the economic impact of the Delaware State Park System, which focused on visitors who stayed overnight or traveled more than 50 miles for the main purpose of visiting a state park, it is estimated that these beach parks generated over 90% of the visitor spending for this time period.

 Delaware has several other public beach areas that are major attractions for vacationers as well.
 These resort communities generate a lot of state revenue, and because of this they are also important to maintain.

 Not only are Delaware's beaches important to the local tourism economy, but they provide essential habitat for wildlife and protection from flooding and storms.
 Because of the various roles that beaches play for people and wildlife, DNREC makes it a priority to take measures to sustainably manage them so that they can be enjoyed for generations to come.